 My research interests lie in the global politics of reproduction.
 Going beyond the conventional scholarly focus on reproductive risk and outcomes, I investigate how reproduction anchors political contestations over democratic governance in response to global flows of professionals and people.

-Future research will examine the evolving entanglements of reproductive politics in the twenty-first century United States with immigration politics, global security discourse, and transnational science.
+Future research will examine the entanglements of reproductive health politics in the twenty-first century United States with immigration, global security discourse, and transnational science.

 In previous work, I have analyzed the role of feminist and queer activism in legal debates over the right to privacy in India, and representations of emotional labor in U.S. popular culture.

 Balasubramanian, Savina.
 2018.
 “Motivating Men: Social Science and the Regulation of Men’s Reproduction in Postwar India.”
 Gender & Society 32(1):34-58.
 Link.

 Balasubramanian, Savina.
 2016.
 “Contextualizing the Closet: Naz, Law, and Sexuality in